 Many of pickleball’s brightest stars began their athletic careers on the tennis court and Cammy MacGregor is no exception.
 Once ranked as high as 75th in the world in singles, Cammy also excelled in doubles establishing a ranking of 38th in the world in 1992.
 Teaming up with her sister Cynthia, the duo reached the quarterfinals at the 1991 Australian Open.

-Four years earlier at the ’91 Aussie Open, Cammy earned a spot in the fourth round in singles where she eventually lost to Zina Garrison, at the time, one of the world’s top ranked players.
+In singles at the ’91 Aussie Open, Cammy earned a spot in the fourth round where she eventually lost to Zina Garrison, at the time, one of the world’s top ranked players.
 Cammy won three doubles titles, including the WTA’s Taipei Women’s Championships in 1987 teaming up with big sis Cynthia.
 “Being a tennis player has its advantages in pickleball for sure.
 The technique and strategy are very similar, court awareness, keeping your eye on the ball, shot placement, shot selection and picking the right time to pull the trigger.”

 Currently, Cammy is a tennis and pickleball instructor at Omni La Costa Resort & Spa in Carlsbad.
 She continues to excel on the pickleball court, earning big wins in 2018 and has continued her winning ways so far this year.